-Respondents plan to spend an average of $674 for gifts this year, compared to an average of $583 last year, and overall, respondents plan to spend an average of $1,610 this holiday season, up from $1,397 in 2011.
+Respondents plan to spend an average of $674 for gifts this year, compared to an average of $583 last year, and overall, respondents plan to spend an average of $1,810 this holiday season, up from $1,610 in 2012, a increase of 12%.

-They predict a most sales growth of 1 to 2% for the upcoming holiday season and warn that between Canadians' new shopping style of using the web and mobile applications to actively research products (even while they're in store) and mounting competition, price and outstanding value are going to be the main sales drivers.
+However, the survey does warn that between Canadians' new shopping style of using the web and mobile applications to actively research products (even while they're in store) and mounting competition, price and outstanding value are going to be the main sales drivers.

 This is the season, then, to make the extra effort to get customers to open their wallets.

 Promotions, price and service are going to be what distinguishes winners from losers this Christmas retail season.

 These four tips for promoting Christmas sales will help get them into your store rather than the competitors'.

 And don't ignore social media; it can be an important component of your small business marketing as increasing numbers of customers are using social media to find, share and discuss information about brands and products.
 My How to Create a Social Media Plan will show you how to get started if you haven't already.

 - Increase Christmas Sales by Gifting Your Customers